SGrondin/oracle-orm/README.md

 # Install

+Don't install from npm yet!

 Follow the instructions in [DRIVER_README.md](https://github.com/SGrondin/oracle-orm/blob/master/driver/DRIVER_README.md).

-OR install [node-oracle](https://github.com/joeferner/node-oracle) in your project's directory and then run `npm install oracle-orm`.
+OR (not recommended) install [node-oracle](https://github.com/joeferner/node-oracle) in your project's directory and then run `npm install oracle-orm`.

 #### Then